SammyWhamy/invalidate-tokens/README.md

 Use [secrets](https://blog.replit.com/secrets).
 These are private and cannot be viewed by others, allowing you to continue running your code without the risk of having your tokens stolen.

 ![img](https://cdn.discordapp.com/attachments/878930307401781289/985444531614912572/ezgif-2-fb82e6d2dc.gif)

+# I found someones token!
+You can use our [Token Invalidator](https://token-invalidator.vercel.app) to add tokens to this repository.
+The source code for the invalidator is available [here](https://github.com/SammyWhamy/token-invalidator).